UKTV: UK Living

 UK Living was originally affiliated with UK Gold but did not become part of the UKTV network, instead transferring to Flextech to be operated as a wholly owned company, and it changed its name to Living before the UKTV network launched.

 GoldText

-Also, an analogue teletext service known as GoldText was available on UK Gold, but has since closed down.
+An analogue teletext service known as GoldText was available on UK Gold, but has since closed down.

 Operating names

 In the production logo screen at the end of UKTV's original commissions, for the channels Watch, Gold and Dave the name UK Gold Services Ltd. is used instead of UKTV, as all three channels spawned from the original UK Gold channel.
 For the remaining channels, Alibi, Drama, Eden and Yesterday, the name UKTV New Ventures Ltd. is used instead of UKTV.

+Timeshift channels

+UKTV launched its first one-hour timeshift network – UK Horizons +1 Hour (U&Eden +1), in May 2001.
+This was followed up with the launch of UK Style + (HGTV +1) in February 2002, and UK Gold +1 (U&Gold +1) in August 2002.

+November 2003 saw the launch of UK Food +1 (Good Food +1), while 2004 saw the additions of UK History +1 (U&Yesterday +1) in January, and UKTV G2 +1 (U&Dave Ja Vu) in November.

+2005 saw the addition of UKTV People +1, which was closed the following year and replaced with UKTV Drama +1 (U&Alibi +1) in May 2006.

+December 2007 saw the launch of UKTV Style 2 (U&W) on Sky, a two-hour timeshift service that existed as a filler network whenever UKTV needed the space for another channel.
+It closed on 15 September 2008, in order to prepare for the launch of Watch.

+Watch +1 (U&W +1) launched with the channel on 7 October 2008.

+Drama +1 (U&Drama +1) launched on 16 September 2019.